Phase 2 — Code Migration

 Styles first, then components.
 Before any component is migrated, global styles are migrated as a batch.
 This gives the sandbox a working visual foundation so components render correctly from the first one.

 Home page first, then outward.
-Components are migrated in page-aware priority order — home page components first, then expanding to other pages.
-The home page is the highest-impact, most visible surface.
+Components are migrated in page-aware priority order — home page components first.
 You get a recognizable, testable result immediately rather than starting with obscure components that are hard to verify.

 One component at a time.
 Each component is migrated individually.
 After each one, the agent opens the sandbox dev server URL so you can see it rendered live before approving.
-This means:
+This means you catch problems at the unit level, the app is always in a working state, and rollback restores both code and state instantly.

 Mock mode.
-The sandbox dev server renders components using static layout snapshots captured from your XP instance — not from a live SitecoreAI connection.
-This means Phase 2 and Phase 3 can run in parallel: code migration doesn't wait for content to be pushed to SitecoreAI.
+The sandbox renders components using static layout snapshots from your XP instance — no live SitecoreAI connection needed.
+Phase 2 and Phase 3 can run in parallel.

 Before you start